-Next we observe from Fig. 6(e) that for very small traffic loads; i.e., a mean arrival rate close to zero, the channel-priority policy does not achieve the desired multicast to unicast receiver throughput ratio R^m/R^u of 3.1.
+Next we observe from Fig. 8(e) that for very small traffic loads, i.e., a mean arrival rate close to zero, the channel priority policy does not achieve the desired multicast to unicast receiver throughput ratio R^m/R^u of 3.1.
 Instead, the throughput ratio R^m/R^u is close to the ratio of 13.7, which was desired for the w = 1 setting.
-This is because for very small arrival rates there is not enough unicast traffic to take advantage of the transmission opportunities offered to the unicast traffic with the w = 0 setting; i.e., the UC/MC selection is frequently not invoked, as either only the unicast buffer or the multicast buffer for the channel selected by the LQ-C selection holds a packet.
-Also, observe from Fig. 6(c) that essentially no packet is lost; i.e., essentially all the generated traffic is served.
-Hence, the ratio of multicast to unicast transmitter throughput is essentially equal to the ratio of the generation rates of multicast packet copies and unicast packets, which is $p_m E \left[\Delta\right] / (1 - p_m)$.
-Noting that each multicast packet copy reaches on average $E \left[f\right]$ destination nodes, the corresponding ratio of the receiver throughput is $p_m \times E \left[\Delta\right] \times E \left[f\right] / (1 - p_m) = (p_m N/2) / (1 - p_m)$, which corresponds to the receiver throughput ratio required for w = 1 fairness and is 13.7 with our parameter settings.
+This is because for very small arrival rates there is not enough unicast traffic to take advantage of the transmission opportunities offered to the unicast traffic with the w = 0 setting, i.e., the UC/MC selection is frequently not invoked as either only the unicast buffer or the multicast buffer for the channel selected by the LQ-C selection holds a packet.
+Also, observe from Fig. 8(c) that essentially no packet is lost, i.e., essentially all the generated traffic is served.
+Hence, the ratio of multicast to unicast transmitter throughput is essentially equal to the ratio of the generation rates of multicast packet copies and unicast packets, which is $p_m \cdot E[\Delta]/(1-p_m)$.
+Noting that each multicast packet copy reaches on average E[f] destination nodes, the corresponding ratio of the receiver throughputs is $p_m \cdot E[\Delta] \cdot E[f]/(1-p_m) = (p_m \cdot N/2)/(1-p_m)$, which corresponds to the receiver throughput ratio required for w = 1 fairness and is 13.7 with our parameter settings.